Finding a Top Financial Advisor Firm in Augusta, Georgia

 Firethorn Wealth Partners, LLC doesn’t impose any sort of account minimum, which is likely why non-high-net-worth individuals make up the largest portion of its client base.
 The firm also works with a number high-net-worth individuals, pension plans, charities and businesses.

-This firm's advisory staff includes two certified financial planners (CFPs), one accredited investment fiduciary (AIF) and one certified investment management analyst (CIMA).
+This firm's advisory staff includes those holding the Certified Financial Planner™ (CFP®), accredited investment fiduciary (AIF) and certified investment management analyst (CIMA) designations.

 Firethorn is a fee-based firm, as its advisors may be licensed to sell insurance products or securities for a commission.
 While this has the potential to be a conflict of interest, the firm's fiduciary duty requires it to act in your best interest.